The Outlast Trials: Gameplay

-The player has an access to a pair of night-vision goggles, allowing them to navigate dim-lit areas.
-It needs to be regularly recharged with a scarce battery resource.
-Players can pick up various useful objects, such as anti-psychotic drugs, lockpicks and healing items, but they can only carry three items at once.
-The player cannot directly fight against enemies, and stealth is the preferred way to progress in the game.
+The player character has access to a pair of night-vision goggles that allows them to navigate dimly lit areas.
+The goggles need to be regularly recharged with a scarce battery resource.
+Players can pick up various useful items, such as anti-psychotic drugs, lockpicks, and healing items.
+Bricks and glass bottles can be either thrown to distract and lure enemies away from the player, or they can be thrown at an enemy to briefly stun them and stiffle their attacks.
+Despite this, stealth remains as the preferred way to progress through a trial, as outright combat is not an available option.
+In the early game, players are limited to carrying only to up three items at a time, with up to two additional inventory slots unlockable to players later in their progression.